malcprentice/malcprentice.github.io/0-source/Study Skills - make a participation plan.md

 # What are participation points?
 * You WIN points mostly by doing extra work and trying new things
-* You LOSE points mostly by missing work/class
+* You LOSE points mostly by missing homework/class
-* There are many ways to score points
+* There are currently 19 possible points
-* YOU choose how to get participation points
+* You only need to choose 10 (unless you're absent or late)

 # Option 1: Score "try it" points
 * Try useful things around the university
 * Maximum one point each!
 * See "Participation Plan Template" for screenshot examples.
 Follow carefully.